-1. Name of Person Reporting Incident(s) ā

-2. Check whether you are the: Victim /target of behavi s/her parent/gua porter (not victim or target)

-3. Check whether you are a: Student •
+1. Name of Person Reporting Incident(s): 2.
+Check whether you are the: Victim/target of behavior (or his/her parent/guardian) eporter (not victim or target) 3.
+Check whether you are a: Student Staff member (specify) ☐ Parent/Guardian ☐ Other (specify) 3A.

-٠.

-, 3A.
 Provide Tel.
-No.; E-mail address:

-4. If student, state school name: Grade:

-5. If staff member, state school name or work site:

-Information about the Incident: Check whether:

-A. Name of victim/target of behavior: ☐ Student ☐ Employee ☐ Other

-Others: ☐ Student ☐ Employee ☐ Other

--

-B. Name of Subject (person who engaged in

-Others: ☐ Student ☐ Employee ☐ Other

-C. Date and time of incident:

-D. Location: □ class □ hall □ cafeteria □ other area ins ide school 🗆 school grounds □ bus □ other

-E. Nature of incident (check all that apply □ personal p property 🗆 s ture electronic written chool property other

-7 F. Are you aware of similar or related A Company of the Comp

-Witnesses (who saw incident or has informat (F)

-Name: Student L En or love Gother

-Name:

-Name: mployee Other

-Describe the details of the incident, in the what each person involved did and said, st

-9. Give any background information that at may help expla ain how or v why incident occurred.

-10. Signature of Complainant or Reporter: Date:

-11. Form Provided to: Position: Pate:

-F Richard W. Cole, Esq.; Copyright © 2011; All Rights Reserved Revised Public Dome ain Document Cole Facts System: Form 2
+No.; E-mail address: 4.
+If student, state school name: Grade: 5.
+If staff member, state school name or work site: Information about the Incident: Check whether: A. Name of victim/target of behavior: ☐ Student ☐ Employee ☐ Other Others: □ Student □ Employee □ Other B. Name of Subject (person who engaged in behavior):Others: C. Date and time of incident: - D. Location: □ class □ hall □ cafeteria □ other area inside school □] school grounds □ bus □ other E. Nature of incident (check all that apply): □ physical □ verbal □ ges □ personal property □ : and the F. Are you aware of similar or related incidents?
+Yes No P - Witnesses (who saw incident or has information about how or why incident o Name: Student DE mployee 🗆 Other mployee 🗆 Other mployee 🗆 Other Describe the details of the incident, in the order it happened, and specif what each person involved did and said, stating actual words used.
+Use 9.
+Give any background information that may help explain how or why incident occurred.
+10. Signature of Complainant or Reporter: Date: 11.
+Form Provided to: Position: Date: F Richard W. Cole, Esq.; Copyright © 2011; All Rights Reserved Revised Public Domain Document Cole Facts System: Form 2